 St. Anthony Shrine, the “Church on Arch Street,” is a center for Roman Catholic ministry in Boston, Mass., directed by the Franciscan friars of Holy Name Province.

-The central focus of the Shrine’s ministry has remained constant for 69 years: providing a convenient and prayerful setting for people desiring to praise and worship our God – currently through 12 weekend and 27 weekday Masses, as well as an extensive schedule for the Sacrament of Reconciliation.
-The Shrine also has over 30 outreach and evangelical ministries.
+The central focus of the Shrine’s ministry has remained constant for 70+ years: providing a convenient and prayerful setting for people desiring to praise and worship our God – currently through 7 weekend and 15 weekday Masses, as well as the Sacrament of Reconciliation.
+The Shrine also has over 20 outreach and evangelical ministries.

 St. Anthony Shrine was instrumental in inaugurating a facility to serve the homeless in Boston.
 This facility is called St. Francis House.